Knowledge and Resources

 1.2.
 Electricity generation

-Over the past years, the annual electricity production increased by almost twentyfold, from 8.6 TWh in 1990 to 164.31 TWh in 2015 .
-The annual increase in this period was between 12 and 15%, which was almost as twice as the growth rate of the GDP.
+The annual electricity production increased by more than twentyfold, from 8.6 TWh in 1990 to 240.1 TWh in 2019.
+The annual increase in this period was between 12 and 15%, which was almost twice the growth rate of GDP.
 Hydropower, natural gas and coal are the most important primary energy sources for electricity production.
-In 2015, coal accounted for the largest share of electricity production (34.4%), followed by hydropower (30.4%) and gas (30%).
-Apart from large-scale hydropower, renewable energy - including small-scale hydropower - represented only a minor part of the electricity production (3.7%).
+Coal accounts for the largest share of electricity production, followed by hydropower and gas.
+However, since early 2019, the share of renewable energies in the power system has been rising substantially; mainly driven by Solar PV but Wind Power is also on the rise.

 In the revised National Development Plan VII (PDP 7 rev), which was approved by the Prime Minister on March 18th 2016, the average GDP growth rate is predicted to be at 7% during the period of 2016-2030.
 In order to satisfy the domestic electricity demand, PDP 7 rev sets a target for commercial electricity to reach 235-245 billion kWh in 2020; 352-379 billion kWh in 2025; and 506-559 billion kWh in 2030.
 The targets for electricity production and import are 265-278 billion kWh in 2020; 400-431 billion kWh in 2025; and 572-632 billion kWh in 2030.